13 Day Superior Package

 Day 10: Belfast & the Titanic Experience

-This evening you may want to enjoy an optional evening of dinner and entertainment at Taylors Three Rock for $72 per person.
+This Evening you may want to enjoy optional dinner and entertainment at Taylor’s Three Rock for $72 per person.
 Visit this lively pub in Rathfarnham for an excellent night of music and dance.
 A ballad group will regale visitors with ballads both happy and sad and will (after a few pints) have visitors singing along with them.
 The music is interrupted for a short while to enjoy the best of Irish Dancing guaranteed to get feet tapping.
 Visitors will later be sent into the night with fond memories of a memorable night in a Dublin Pub.
 Overnight: Dublin (Breakfast)

 Day 12: Dublin’s Fair City

 Day 13: Farewell

-After a final Irish breakfast, transfer to Dublin Airport under your own arrangements for your departure flight home.
+After a final Irish breakfast, transfer to Dublin Airport under own arrangements for your departure flight home.
+(Breakfast)